oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 the client to detect PKCE support) or (b) provide a deployment-specific way to ensure or determine PKCE support by the AS.

-Authorization servers SHOULD furthermore consider the recommendations given in [@!RFC6819], Section 4.4.1.1, on authorization code replay prevention.

 ### Implicit Grant

 The implicit grant (response type "token") and other response types